LucianoAdonis/lucianoadonis.github.io/README.md

 ### Negative Thinking

->'Expect the best, prepare for the worst.' — Muhammad Ali Jinnah
+>"Expect the best, prepare for the worst." — Muhammad Ali Jinnah

 Considering the worst-case scenario, such as the risk of exacerbating the issue or even losing your job, can be a powerful motivator to set boundaries when troubleshooting.
 If you find yourself making things worse, it's a clear sign that these boundaries could have prevented such a situation.
 Remember, the consequences of not setting these boundaries can be severe.